mxclfld/zenbit-test-task/README.md

 Then, both in `server` and `client` directories, run `yarn` or `npm install` to install dependencies.

+To make DB available to use, run `docker compose up dev-db -d`.

 To run front-end use `yarn dev` and to run backend run `yarn start:dev`.

 # Application frontend